 But that’s the wrong approach.
 You’ll always be behind the eight ball if you avoid looking out for long-term solutions.

-And that’s why it’s so important that you devote at least 20 percent of your time to raising endowment gifts.
+And that’s why it’s so important that fundraisers devote at least 20 percent of their time to raising endowment gifts.
 Annual interest from a permanent endowment fund is like a lifeline for nonprofit organizations.

 Most experts agree that nonprofit organizations should work towards an endowment that’s three times the amount of its yearly operations budget.

 So if your general operations budget is $1 million, you need an endowment of at least $3 million.
 And with interest rates so low, income from a $3 million endowment doesn’t go that far.

 But who is most likely to give to your endowment campaign?
 One fundraising expert, Joe Garecht of the Fundraising Authority, says that the best prospects for endowment gifts are people who already care about your organization or mission, who understand and want your nonprofit or one of its programs to continue forever, and someone who has the financial means to give substantially.